 Kayfarick assessed that the Challenger's gun was "10 times better" than the gun on the Soviet-era T-80 tank he commanded in front of the Challenger tank squadron.
 "Compared to the Challenger, the T-80's gun is nothing."

-The Sun Screenshot
+Screenshot of The Sun

 Britain donated 14 Challenger 2 tanks to Ukraine last year.
-The UK's provision of Challenger 2 tanks paved the way for similar moves by allies, such as the US providing Abrams tanks and several countries sending German-made Leopard 2 tanks.
+The UK's supply of Challenger 2 tanks paved the way for similar moves by allies, such as the US providing Abrams tanks and several countries sending German-made Leopard 2 tanks.

 However, Ukraine’s Challenger tank team revealed to The Sun that only seven of the 14 tanks donated in March 2023 are still in combat condition.
 In addition to the one destroyed by a drone in September 2023, another has been assigned to a training unit elsewhere in Ukraine.